paritytech/srtool/README.md

 ## Intro

-srtool is a collection of dockerized tools helping with [Substrate](https://substrate.dev) & [Polkadot](https://polkadot.network) Runtime development.
+`srtool` is a collection of dockerized tools helping with [Substrate](https://substrate.dev) & [Polkadot](https://polkadot.network) Runtime development.
+The project was initially developped from [my Gitlab account](https://gitlab.com/chevdor).
+The project now moved to Github under the [Parity Technologies](https://www.github.com/paritytech) organisation to simplify the developement and the integration with other Parity products such as Polkadot and Kusama.

+The last version hosted on Gitlab has been built using Rust Stable 1.53.0.
+It is tagged as v0.9.14 and there is no plan on updating the Gitlab repository further.
+New versions will be available from <https://www.github.com/paritytech/srtool>.
+The functionnalities remain the same so you can (and should!) simply swap `chevdor/srtool` for `paritytech/srtool` in your workflows.
+The [srtool-actions](https://github.com/chevdor/srtool-actions) will remain available as `chevdor/srtool-actions@<version>` and will be updated to point at the paritytech image.

-It especially helps with building and verifying Wasm Runtime Blobs.
-The Docker image is `chevdor/srtool`.
-You can find it at <https://hub.docker.com/r/chevdor/srtool>.
+`srtool` especially helps with building and verifying WASM Runtimes.
+The Docker image is `paritytech/srtool`.
+You can find it at <https://hub.docker.com/r/paritytech/srtool>.

 There are a few other helpers you may want to chcek out when using `srtool`: